When It Snows: Expectation Vs Reality

-It is happening people, our annual battle with the snow has started, as the Met Office forecast that the white stuff could arrive from Canada as soon as the end of the week.
+It is happening, people – our annual battle with the snow is on the horizon.

-While none of us in the UK got the magical white Christmas break we wanted, the weather has shown up just as we are all back at work and school in order to ensure maximum possible disruption.
+We might not have got the magical white Christmas break we wanted, but the freezing weather has shown up as we’re all back at work to ensure maximum possible disruption.

 Oh, excellent.